 How much should an ecommerce website cost?

-This table explains how much an ecommerce website should cost.
+This table goes into more details about how much an ecommerce website should cost.
 We’ll break down the details later in the article.

 NB: Total cost in first year includes setup fees where relevant and may need to be paid upfront.
 All costs are approximate (except for the price of GoDaddy’s Online Store, which is correct at the time of writing) and subject to change and do not include special offers or discounts unless otherwise stated.

 The cost of an ecommerce website will depend on several factors, chiefly: How many product lines you expect to sell, the volume of sales you expect to make, the number of visitors you expect to attract to your website and your plans for growth.